 In October 2004, the Company completed a private placement offering of 750,000 newly-issued shares of common stock for gross proceeds of \$30.0 million to a group of investors.
-The proceeds from the offering are intended to be used for general corporate purposes, including new product development and marketing expenditures, and potential acquisitions or strategic investments.
+The proceeds from the offering were intended to be used for general corporate purposes, including new product development and marketing expenditures, and potential acquisitions or strategic investments.
+In 2005, the Company incurred issuance costs of \$123,729 related to the registration of these shares of common stock with the SEC.